 This research explores the impact of attention mechanisms not only on the 2D Pose Detector but also on the 3D Pose Estimator, particularly in the context of constructing a full system from input to 3D result for the Industrial Environment.
 Additionally, this work illustrates that the attention module can yield significant benefits without substantially increasing computational costs.
-Extensive experiments demonstrate that the proposed network holds a fundamental advantage over baseline Transformers, achieving state-of-the-art performance on two benchmark datasets.
-The proposed method anticipate that our approach will stimulate further research in 2D to 3D pose lifting, considering various ambiguities.
+Extensive experiments demonstrate that

+Fig. 5.
+3D human pose estimation result come from 2D skeleton based on detector and detector with attention mechanism the proposed network holds a fundamental advantage over baseline Transformers, achieving state-of-the-art performance on two benchmark datasets.
+The proposed method anticipate that Ours approach will stimulate further research in 2D to 3D pose lifting, considering various ambiguities.
+In future research, this paper aims to mitigate this computational cost and develop a lightweight system.